brianfrankcooper/YCSB/scylla/README.md

 a single connection.
 The default queue limit for local keys is 1024 and 256 for remote ones.
 Current binding implementation do not require this.

-Both `scylla.coreconnections` and `scylla.maxconnections` define limits
+Both `scylla.coreconnections` and `scylla.maxconnections` define limits per node.
-per node.
-When you see `-p scylla.coreconnections=280 -p scylla.maxconnections=280` that means 280 connections per node.
+When you see `-p scylla.coreconnections=14 -p scylla.maxconnections=14` that means 14 connections per node.

-Number of connections must be a multiple of:

-- number of _shards_
-- parallelism factor `K`

-For example, for `i3.4xlarge` that has 14 shards per node and `K = 20` it makes sense to pick `connections = shards * K = 14 * 20 = 280`.
+Pick the number of connections per host to be divisible by the number of _shards_.

 ### 6. Other considerations